 This makes SEO a vital tool for any business with an online presence.

 In fact, this makes SEO the most important tool for any business operating today.

 It’s Google’s very own search result pages.

-By examining the components of a search result in Google, you can learn how the effective use of Search Engine Optimisation (SEO) techniques can help your business increase its search rankings.
+By examining the components of a search result in Google, you can learn how the effective use of Search Engine Optimisation (SEO) techniques & strategies can help your business increase its search rankings.